 Government Investigations and White Collar Defense Alert | 08.11.15

 Electronic Discovery and Evidence Law Alert | 03.04.15

 Boston College Law School, J.D.

 Harvard College, B.A., cum laude

-Mr. Rauseo-Ricupero has twice been named a Massachusetts SuperLawyer Rising Star in White Collar defense, received the Massachusetts Lawyer’s Weekly 2013 “Excellence in Pro Bono” Award, was named firmwide “Pro Bono Attorney of the Year” for 2012, and was the recipient of the 2011 “Pro Bono Recognition Award” from the Lawyers’ Committee for Civil Rights.
+Mr. Rauseo-Ricupero has been named a Massachusetts SuperLawyer Rising Star in White Collar defense every year since 2013, received the Massachusetts Lawyer’s Weekly 2013 “Excellence in Pro Bono Award,” was named firmwide “Pro Bono Attorney of the Year” for 2012, and was the recipient of the 2011 “Pro Bono Recognition Award” from the Lawyers’ Committee for Civil Rights.

 Ronaldo Rauseo-Ricupero served on the Steering Committee of the Litigation Section of the Boston Bar Association.
 He is a member of the Boston Bar Association, the Massachusetts Bar Association, the American Bar Association, and the Massachusetts Association of Hispanic Attorneys.

 Since appointment by Boston Mayor Thomas M. Menino in 2007, he has served on the City of Boston Scholarship Committee.
-He also serves on the Board of the John William Ward Public Service Fellowship, the East Boston Social Centers and previously served on the Boston Public Library’s Strategic Planning Committee.
+He also serves on the board of the John William Ward Public Service Fellowship and the East Boston Social Centers, and previously served on the Boston Public Library’s Strategic Planning Committee.